Keviannn/gitWrap/README.md

 ## Curiosities
 - This project is being tracked in my own server, and it is configured so every time I push something to my repository, it is compiled with a hook, so it is always ready to test.
+- The project was born from the need to have a server for an university social media group project, so I decided to host it myself, as I already had a server running for other purposes, but still wanted everyone to be able to contribute easily.